MuntashirAkon/AppManager/docs/faq/adb.md

 ## Cannot enable USB debugging.
 What to do?
 See [enable USB debugging][aott].

-## Can I block trackers or any other application components using ADB over TCP?
+## Can I block tracker or any other application components using ADB over TCP?
 Sadly, no. ADB has limited [permissions][adb_perms] and controlling application components is not one of them.

 ## Which features can be used in ADB mode?
 Most of the features supported by ADB mode are enabled by default once ADB support is detected by AM.
-These include disable, force-stop, clear data, grant/revok app ops and permissions.
-You can also install applications without any prompt as well as display [running apps/processes][running_apps].
+These include disable, force-stop, clear data, grant/revoke app ops and permissions.
+You can also install applications without any prompt and view [running apps/processes][running_apps].

 [aot]: ../guide/adb-over-tcp.md
 [aott]: ../guide/adb-over-tcp.md#_2-enable-usb-debugging